 Another key element of sales performance is the strategy with which you enable your reps to go to market.
 Unfortunately, too many sales strategies are developed in January only to remain untouched until December, when it’s time to plan for the upcoming year.

 If this approach sounds familiar, it might be time to rethink your sales strategy: Modern markets require organizations to be agile and responsive to changing consumer needs.
 Don’t shy away from examining your sales strategy bi-annually, quarterly, and even monthly.
-Though this may seem intensive, it’s important to continuously confirm your strategy is still relevant to the market you’re selling to.
+Though this may seem intensive, it’s important to continuously confirm your sales plan is still relevant to the market you’re selling to.

-5. Make decisions with data
+5. Make decisions with sales performance metrics

 6. Find a methodology that works